Care Providers

 “What I really remember about him was his commitment to complete patient care,” Mauricio said.
 “I think it was the pillar to build all of this, because all of the people who were training with him at the time are the older volunteers here today.”

-Operation Smile Colombia pioneered the care center and local mission models of care delivery within the Operation Smile organization, which at the time was still firmly rooted in conducting large-scale international missions comprised mostly of medical volunteers from outside of the countries in which it worked.
+Operation Smile Colombia pioneered the care center and local program models of care delivery within the Operation Smile organization, which at the time was still firmly rooted in conducting large-scale international programs comprised mostly of medical volunteers from outside of the countries in which it worked.

 But under the leadership of Gilberto and the Vargas family, the foundation tapped into the unified ethos of its volunteers: Colombian patients and families affected by cleft conditions deserve the very best ongoing and comprehensive care that they can offer.